avhagedorn/Leetcord/README.md

 ## Requirements <a id="REQUIREMENTS"></a>
 1. Python 3.8+
 > ⚠ Although we have solely tested on Python 3.8.13 higher versions should still be stable for this repository.
+Make sure to update `runtime.txt` accordingly.
 2. Install pip requirements: `pip install -r requirements.txt`
 3. Download [ODBC 17 Driver for Azure](https://www.microsoft.com/en-us/download/details.aspx?id=56567)
 > ⚠ This is only necessary if you decide to use Azure SQL for your database.
 Using a different SQL varient may affect setup.